Avatar: Avatars of Vishnu

 The concept of avatar within Hinduism is most often associated with Vishnu, the preserver or sustainer aspect of God within the Hindu Trinity or Trimurti of Brahma, Vishnu and Shiva.
 Vishnu's avatars descend to empower the good and fight evil, thereby restoring Dharma.
 Traditional Hindus see themselves not as "Hindu", but as Vaishnava (Worshippers of Vishnu), Shaiva (Worshippers of Shiva), or Shakta (Worshipper of the Shakti).
 Each of the deities has its own iconography and mythology, but common to all is the fact that the divine reality has an explicit form, a form that the worshipper can behold.
 An oft-quoted passage from the Bhagavad Gita describes the typical role of an avatar of Vishnu:

-Arjuna, whenever righteousness is on the decline, unrighteousness is in the ascendant, then I body Myself forth.
+Arjuna, whenever righteousness (dharma) is on the decline, unrighteousness (adharma) is in the ascendant, then I body Myself forth.

 For the protection of the virtuous, for the extirpation of evil-doers, & for establishing Dharma (righteousness) on a firm footing, I manifest Myself from age to age.